Data Backup and Disaster Recovery

 Backups are performed daily and are typically held for a period of 28 days.
 With point-in-time restore, the database in its previous state can be restored, if required.

 All backups are encrypted and replicated across the GCP, providing additional redundancy storage.
-GCP maintains that the infrastructure systems in place are designed to eliminate points of failure and minimize the impact of environmental risks, with power systems designed in continuous operations for 24 hours a day, 7 days a week.
+GCP maintains that the infrastructure systems in place are designed to eliminate points of failure and minimise the impact of environmental risks, with power systems designed in continuous operations for 24 hours a day, 7 days a week.

 In an event of a Data Incident, Seal is committed to notifying customers promptly and will take swift action to minimize potential harm and secure affected data.
 Seal also recommends customers to take measures to address data incidents.